mmilano/SidePanelCollapse/README.md

 ### Tech Requirements

 * [Bootstrap 4.x][Bootstrap-home].
-The library was developed for version 4.6.2.
+The library was developed with version 4.6.2.
 * [jQuery 3.x][jQuery-home].
-Developed with version 3.6, slim build.
+Developed with version 3.6x, slim build.
 Bootstrap4.x itself requires jQuery, so this library should already be part of the site.

 There are additional requirements to build/view the demos or work with the source code: